jekymin8232/vitalguardai-com/README.md

 For reference, adults in South Korea generally do not have legal access to most online pornography.
 This is not to say that I personally like or consume pornography; I mention it only as an example of the extent of content regulation and censorship in the country.

+When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.

 For information about the developer, please click the link below.

 https://github.com/jekymin8232/mcorpai-net/blob/main/README.md